MaazAmjad/Fake-News-Detection-1/README.md

-# Fake News Challenge - 2
+# Fake News Challenge - Brogrammers

 Greetings from Team "Brogrammers".
 This is the repository developed as a solution to Fake News Challenge (http://www.fakenewschallenge.org) by the team comprising of John Fantell, Yibo Chai, and Rishap Sharma.